Hands Across the Bay has a small but mighty team of three, Dee, Julie and Melissa. Read their biographies below to learn more about them.

 Despite doctors advising a break due to her traumatic brain injury, Melissa returned immediately to college and never gave up on her education!
 In 2012, she was awarded St. Petersburg College Clearwater’s Student of the Year and honored as the commencement speaker for her Associates Degree.
 In May of 2016, she proudly reached her ultimate goal and graduated with honors, Summa Cum Laude (3.9 GPA), for her Bachelor of Applied Science in Business Management & Organizational Leadership.

-Today, Melissa proudly works for a Tampa Bay nonprofit organization, Hands Across the Bay, as a Domestic Violence Prevention Advocate & Speaker.
-She feels everyday that she walks into work to help others, she is fulfilling her life purpose of why she was saved that horrific night.
+Today, Melissa proudly works for a Tampa Bay nonprofit organization, Julie Weintraub's Hands Across the Bay as a Domestic Violence Prevention Advocate & Speaker.
+She feels everyday that she walks into work or steps on a stage, she is fulfilling her life purpose of why she was saved that horrific night.
+In an unexpected twist of fate, Melissa met and fell in love with Cameron Hill, one of the first responders on her call.
+Their recent wedding and fairytale love has captured the attention of millions across the world.

 Melissa Dohme's attacker was sentence to LIFE IN PRISON with no chance of parole on October 21, 2013.
 Hands Across the Bay was there to support Melissa as she recalled all she went through and pleaded for her abuser to receive a life sentence.
 To read Melissa's Victim Impact Statement, please click here.